-After having a memorable time sailing on a dhow in Mozambique we decided that we couldn’t miss it on Zanzibar.
-So we set up with the guys at Colors of Zanzibar again for a fun day out at sea.
+After having a memorable time sailing on a dhow in Mozambique, we decided not to miss it in Zanzibar.
+So we set up with the guys at Colors of Zanzibar for a fun day out at sea.
 We departed early morning from the fishing town of Fumba.
-The team specializes in individual tours so we had the pleasure of having the entire dhow to ourselves.
+The team specializes in individual tours, so we enjoyed having the entire dhow to ourselves.

 We made our way to a little sandbank off the coast of Zanzibar, which was about three hours away from being swallowed by high tide.
 On this island, visitors can get the best views of the blue ocean while snorkeling and enjoying the cool morning air with fresh fruit.